angika/MindArc_Frontend_Angika/readme.md

 Solution:
 --------

 The Implementation was performed using JQuery and CSS.
-The same container is being used as Tab in Desktop and accordian for Mobile.
+The same container is being used as Tab in Desktop and accordion for Mobile.

-The effects has been provided using JQuery for accordian.
+The effects has been provided using JQuery for accordion.

 The animation effects are Implemented using CSS.